grishick/pydantic-airtable/README.md

 - Use `bulk_create()` for multiple records
 - Cache model instances when possible
 - Use `find_by()` instead of filtering `all()` results
-- Set up proper indexes in AirTable for frequently queried fields
+- Set up proper indexes in Airtable for frequently queried fields

 ## 📄 License